Procurement Performance & Development

 Visibility is enabled using a suitable software solution.
 A dedicated spend analysis solution will identify opportunities, improve effectiveness and value-add from the teams, and reduce errors and costly mistakes.

-Accenture’s four-part blog series on digital procurement sums it up nicely: “digital procurement gives decision-makers better visibility, reduces risk, and boosts compliance—ultimately increasing spend under management and driving more value for the business.”
+Accenture’s four-part blog series on digital procurement sums it up nicely: “Digital procurement gives decision-makers better visibility, reduces risk, and boosts compliance—ultimately increasing spend under management and driving more value for the business.”
 In part three of the series, the authors lay out these five elements to consider:

 • Data: the internal and external data that touches every aspect of the organization